 It is still taboo to talk about bladder problems and toileting.
 However, not every disability is visible, which makes access to public toilets vital.

-Other than being an inconvenience, a lack of public toilets can also be be a health risk.
-Although it may be wise to avoid excessive consumption of caffeine and alcohol, this is only useful in the short term.
-The inability to satisfy essential physiological needs because no toilet is available can cause health issues such as bladder infections, kidney infections and digestive health issues that can easily escalate.
+The inability to satisfy essential physiological needs because no toilet is available contributes to health issues such as urinary tract infections, kidney infections and digestive health issues that can easily escalate.
+Studies have shown that refraining from using the toilet frequently can irritate the bladder and lead to infection.
+Problems such as constipation and other digestive health issues often also stem from a lack of toilet visits, particularly in children.
 Mental well-being is also improved when people are out with friends and are aware a toilet is available.
-As incontinence expert Justin Parkinson asserts, “having decent public toilets is good for public health, business and the prevention of disease.
-It’s civilized.”
+Justin Parkinson asserts in a BBC New Article, “having decent public toilets is good for public health, business and the prevention of disease.
+It’s civilised.”

 According to incontinence specialist Karen Logan, “Toilets should be accessible, clean light and safe, with good handwashing facilities- fairly simple requirements that a lot of toilets do not provide”.
 By offering appropriate customer toilets, retail stores and shopping centres can enhance their profits and image, however many retailers pay insufficient attention to their customer toilet facilities.
 She adds that toilet facilities must be fitted with self-closing devices on all approach doors and be adequately provided with toilet paper, soap and towels.
 To provide a reliable service, we not only need to ensure more toilets are accessible, but we need to look at who does and doesn’t have access.
 As Lezlie Lowe states, “we need to look hard at who in our cities has ample access, who’s merely making do and who is squatting between parked cars.”